Yamunasri1810/python-programming/README.md

 Day 8 & 9: Transitioned into web development with Flask, working on projects such as a question-and-answer website and a student class management system, integrating HTML, CSS, and Python for both front-end and back-end functionality.

 This week strengthened our grasp of Python's data-handling capabilities while introducing us to dynamic web application development.

+# 𝗪𝗲𝗲𝗸 𝟯 𝗔𝗱𝘃𝗮𝗻𝗰𝗶𝗻𝗴 𝗣𝘆𝘁𝗵𝗼𝗻 & 𝗪𝗲𝗯 𝗗𝗲𝘃𝗲𝗹𝗼𝗽𝗺𝗲𝗻𝘁

+This week at the MSME TDC Internship, I explored key Python and web development concepts:

+Day 11 – Covered Python fundamentals, including functions and classes, through hands-on exercises like building a bank management system.
+Also explored computer vision with MediaPipe, focusing on hand and facial landmark detection.

+Day 12 – Delved into Object-Oriented Programming (OOP) concepts, particularly inheritance (single, multiple, multilevel, hierarchical, and hybrid).
+Learned how to utilize the super() method for better code reusability.

+Day 13 – Explored the power of super() in Python, applying it in practical exercises such as area calculations and an employee salary system to reinforce inheritance principles.

+Day 14 – Studied Dunder (Magic) Methods for operator overloading, polymorphism for flexible object behavior, and exception handling to manage errors effectively.

+Day 15 – Transitioned into web development with Flask, learning how to connect HTML, CSS, and Flask.
+Explored @app.route('/') and built dynamic web applications.

+This week reinforced my Python OOP concepts while introducing web development fundamentals.
+Excited for more hands-on learning ahead! 🚀